ur4me/Taxi-Trip-Duration/README.md

 ## Introduction
 This is a competion that gives me a chance to win 30,000 USD if I be in a first place.
-There is no missing values; however, there are more than 2million observations.
+There is no missing values; however, there are more than 2million observations so it seems like data cleaning will play pivotal role in creating robust model.
 I will create new variables and use XGBOOST to predict train data set.

 ## Preparation